andrewexton373/geometry-wars/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a game where the player controls an astroid mining spaceship.
-Taking inspiration from the familiar Astroids arcade game, shooting astroids causes them to split.
-Splitting astroids into smaller ore chunks allows the player to then collect these chunks in order to mine them.
+This is a game where the player controls an asteroid mining spaceship.
+Taking inspiration from the familiar Asteroids arcade game, shooting asteroids causes them to split.
+Splitting asteroids into smaller ore chunks allows the player to then collect these chunks in order to mine them.

 ## Gameplay